pR0Ps/stravaweblib/README.md

 # Get the filename and data stream for the activity data
 data = client.get_activity_data(activity_id, fmt=DataFormat.ORIGINAL)

-# Save the activity data to disk
+# Save the activity data to disk using the server-provided filename
 with open(data.filename, 'wb') as f:
     for chunk in data.content:
         if not chunk: